skswldndi/skswldndi.github.io/CUSTOMIZE.md

 ├── 📂 assets/: contains the assets that are displayed in the website │   └── 📂 json/
     │   └── 📄 resume.json: CV in JSON format (https://jsonresume.org/)
-├── 📂 _bibliography/
-│   └── 📄 papers.bib: bibliography in BibTeX format
 ├── 📄 _config.yml: the configuration file of the template
-├── 📂 _data/: contains some of the data used in the template │   ├── 📄 cv.yml: CV in YAML format, used when assets/json/resume.json is not found
-│   ├── 📄 repositories.yml: users and repositories info in YAML format
+├── 📂 _data/: contains some of the data used in the template │   ├── 📄 repositories.yml: users and repositories info in YAML format
 │   └── 📄 socials.yml: your social media and contact info in YAML format
-├── 📂 _includies/: contains code parts that are ncluded in the main HTML file │   └── 📄 news.liquid: defines the news section layout in the about page ├── 📂 _layouts/: contains the layouts to choose from in the frontmatter of the Markdown files ├── 📂 _news/: the news that will appear in the news section in the about page ├── 📂 _pages/: contains the pages of the website
+├── 📂 _includies/: contains code parts that are ncluded in the main HTML file ├── 📂 _layouts/: contains the layouts to choose from in the frontmatter of the Markdown files ├── 📂 _pages/: contains the pages of the website
 |   └── 📄 404.md: 404 page (page not found)
-├── 📂 _posts/: contains the blog posts
 ├── 📂 _projects/: contains the projects
 └── 📂 _sass/: contains the SASS files that define the style of the website
     ├── 📄 _base.scss: base style of the website